metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 ## 49ers @ Bears

 I've barely watched any tape on this game, but Trey Lance's stat line in the first half is absolutely ugly.
 Kyle Shanahan is going to have a long season, the poor thing.

+***

+## Steelers @ Bengals

+From watching Red Zone, it seems like Ja'Marr Chase has been the only reliable weapon in the passing game for Cincy...